Run Profiles¶

 Get-JIMRunProfile¶

-Retrieves one or more Run Profiles from a Connected System, either by Connected System or by Run Profile ID.
+Retrieves one or more Run Profiles for a Connected System, identified either by Connected System ID or Connected System name, with an optional name filter.

 Syntax¶